 BA (Cantab), MSc (Oxon), PhD (Cantab), FRHistS

-Mark Roodhouse is a Lecturer in History and Chair of the Board of Studies.
+Mark Roodhouse is a Senior Lecturer in History and Chair of the Board of Studies.
 He works on the economic and social history of modern Britain.
 He is currently writing his second book about organised crime in mid-twentieth-century Britain.
 His first book is Black Market Britain: 1939-1955, published by Oxford University Press.

 Mark was educated at Cambridge and Oxford before coming to York.
 He is a director of the Centre for Historical Economics and Related Research, editor of the Borthwick Papers and a member of the History and Policy network.
 He has also refereed articles and reviewed books for several academic journals.